Fiction and Reality

 What if a community of creative people, representing visual art, tries to tell one story, at the same time, without being bound by any rule or convention, set by any individual, constitution or committee.
 An inquiry, an experiment if you prefer, in order to find out whether or not the so called "creative process" is also a "free process".
 Free from social norms, economic or political interests, egos, positions and possessions.
 Free from fear.

 Clearly, what we are asking ourselves and hopefully others along the way, is whether or not there is democracy in art!
-It is a question that exists for many years, nonetheless it still remains timeless and if we are allowed to say a taboo theme.
-One that it would be better not to be analyzed.
+It is a question that exists for many years with a profound answer.
+Nonetheless it still remains relevant and if we are allowed to say, a taboo theme.
+One that it would be better left to its closet....

 What do you think?